fieldtrip/website/development/directorylayout.md

 # Restructure the directory layout

 The directory layout has been changed per 23 September 2008.
-The new layout makes the fieldtrip modules explicit (i.e. fileio, forwinv, preproc) and allows external toolboxes to be included in the release/zipfile without confusion about the different licenses and/or contributors to the external code.
+The new layout makes the FieldTrip modules explicit (i.e. fileio, forwinv, preproc) and allows external toolboxes to be included in the release/zipfile without confusion about the different licenses and/or contributors to the external code.

 The new layout also makes the use of templates (for layout and cortical surfaces), statfuns and trialfuns explicit by putting them in their own directories.